5 positive ways to prepare for labour

 1. Empower yourself

-You can also talk to your midwife if there is anything you’re particularly concerned about.
-They will answer any questions you have and explain what can be done to deliver your baby safely in every possible scenario.
+Talk to your midwife about anything you’re really concerned about.
+They will answer any questions you have and explain what can be done to deliver your baby safely.

-NHS antenatal classes are free but the NCT may charge a fee.
-It's fine to go to more than 1 type of class if you want to.
-You may also be able to have a look around the birthing facilities at your hospital.
-This may help you decide where you want to give birth and picture how things may be on the day.
+Depending on where you live, you might be able to look around the birth facilities at your hospital.
+This may help you decide where you want to give birth and to picture how things could be on the day.

 2. Prepare your mind

-Try not to listen to horror stories about labour as these are really unhelpful if you’re feeling nervous.
-Try to remember that for every bad experience, there is a mum out there with a positive story to tell.
+Try not to listen to horror stories about labour.
+These will not help if you are feeling nervous.
+Keep in mind that for every bad one there will be someone else with a great story to tell.

-This can be hard, especially if you’ve had a bad experience yourself.
-But try to think positively as much as possible.
-Lots of mums tell us it really helps to have a positive outlook.
+This can be even harder to do if you have had a difficult birth before.
+But lots of parents have told us that it really helps to have a positive outlook.

 "Something that really helped reduce my fear was hearing positive birth narratives.
 I sought out the "I sneezed and my baby was born" type stories, which made me believe it was possible to have a labour with minimal intervention."